Borealis-BioModeling/qspy/docs/model-components.md

 **QSPy enhancements:**

 - Optional grouped `observables` context for clearer organization
-- New `>` operator for observable assignment without the need to explicitly initialize an `Observable` object.
+- New overloaded `>` operator for observable assignment without the need to explicitly initialize an `Observable` object.
-- New `~` operator for observable assignment with an auto-generated name, and without the need to explicitly initialize an `Observable` object.
+- New overloaded `~` operator for observable assignment with an auto-generated name, and without the need to explicitly initialize an `Observable` object.

 ## Expressions